Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/automate-event-driven-retention.md

 Existen dos formas de desencadenar la retención basada en eventos:

 - **Uso de la interfaz de usuario del Centro de administración** Con este proceso puede retener menos contenido a la vez, o bien, la frecuencia de activación de la retención puede ser menor (p. ej., mensual o anual).
-Para obtener más información sobre este método, consulte [Información general sobre la retención basada en eventos](event-driven-retention.md).
+Para obtener más información sobre este método, vea [iniciar la retención cuando se produzca un evento](event-driven-retention.md).
 Sin embargo, este método para desencadenar la retención puede consumir demasiado tiempo y producir más errores, lo que daña la escalabilidad.
 Por lo tanto, una solución automatizada y sin errores para activar la retención puede mejorar la seguridad de los datos y el cumplimiento normativo.

 - **Using a M365 REST API** This process can be used when large amounts of content are to be retained at a time and/or the frequency to trigger retention is often such as daily or weekly.
 The flow detects when an event occurs in your line-of-business system, and then automatically creates a related event in the Security & Compliance Center.
 You don't need to manually create an event in the UI each time one occurs.